sandipsharan/Implementing-various-estimation-algorithms/readme.md

-# ENPM673 - Pperception for Autonomous Robots
+# ENPM673 - Perception for Autonomous Robots

 ## Question
 * Find the covariance matrix and using the covariance matrix find the magintude and direction of the surface normal